ChrFrohn/ChrFrohn/README.md

 I am a Microsoft MVP (Security) and Cloud Engineer, specializing in identity and access management, Microsoft Entra, PowerShell scripting and automation.
 I share my knowledge and expertise about those topics on my blog at https://christianfrohn.dk.
 I also write about other topics related to various Microsoft technologies.
 I also enjoy learning new skills and staying updated on the latest trends and developments in the IT industry.

-You are welcome to reach out to me on [LinkedIn](https://www.linkedin.com/in/Frohn/)
+You are welcome to reach out to me on [LinkedIn](https://www.linkedin.com/in/Frohn/) if you have any questions or just want to connect.

 ---